Business Improvement Area Formation

 and Economic Development

 Business recruitment and economic development consistent with neighborhood vision.

 Annual reporting using performance-based metrics.

 Sunsets after 5 years, requiring city council renewal.

-Are you a property owner who would like to learn more about how the business improvement area will benefit you?
+Are you a property owner who would like to learn more about how a business improvement area could benefit you?

 Boundary subject to change, depending on support within the neighborhood and council decision-making.